How to get rid of acne scabs

 Navin Khosla has been a registered Pharmacist since 1995.
 He obtained his B.Pharm Degree in Pharmacy from the London School of Pharmacy, University of London in 1994, and has built a wealth of experience by working across the community pharmacy retail sector.

-There’s nothing quite as satisfying as popping a spot.
+There’s nothing quite as satisfying as popping a pimple.
 When you know you shouldn’t do it, it just feels so good!

-But it’s the worst thing you should do.
+But it’s the worst thing you can do.
 Especially if you’ve got acne.

-If you fall into temptation and you do pop and pick, your spots can bleed and become unsightly scabs.
+If you fall into temptation and you do pop and pick, your pimples can bleed and become unsightly scabs.
 It can happen to the best of us.
 And if it’s happened to you, there are things you can do to help.
-Here we explain how to get rid of scabs on your face and how to heal scabs on your face from picking your spots.
+Here we explain how to get rid of scabs on your face and how to heal scabs on your face from picking your pimples.

 What causes facial scabbing?